 Story Overview: The seven-year famine in Egypt was experienced throughout the region.
-Joseph’s family travelled to Egypt to obtain grain.
-Joseph did not reveal his identity until he saw that his brothers were sorry for what they had done in the past.
+When Joseph’s brothers traveled to Egypt to obtain grain Joseph did not reveal his identity until he saw that were sorry for what they had done to him in the past.
 He revealed his identity and forgave them for what they had done.
-He then invited Israel to move his whole family to Egypt.
+He then invited his father, Israel, to move the entire family to Egypt.
 Pharaoh welcomed Joseph’s family and gave them the land of Goshen to live in.

 Suggested Emphasis or Theme: We should not hold a grudge.

 (Genesis 41:53-57) Egypt and the surrounding regions suffered horrible famine.
 Because Joseph had correctly interpreted God’s warnings Egypt had properly prepared for the famine by storing grain.

 (Genesis 42:1-38) The names “Jacob” and “Israel” are used interchangeably in these Scriptures but both refer to Joseph’s father.
 Israel sent all of his sons to Egypt to get grain.
 Just as he used to do to his son, Joseph, Israel kept his youngest son, Benjamin home.

 About twenty-two years had passed since the brothers sold Joseph to the slave traders.
 Joseph now spoke the Egyptian language, and dressed and looked much like other Egyptians.
 It isn’t surprising that Joseph’s brothers didn’t recognize Joseph when they saw him.
 On seeing him they bowed to him in what was actually a fulfillment of the dreams Joseph used to tell them about (Genesis 37:5-9).